 At Futures, we take health and safety very seriously.
-It's vital that everyone is aware of how to keep themselves, their home and their families safe from common dangers like gas leaks and fire, as well as lesser known but still incredibly serious risks like Legionella, asbestos and misuse of electricity.
+It's vital that everyone is aware of how to keep themselves, their home and their families safe from common dangers like gas leaks and fire, as well as less well known but still very serious risks like Legionella, asbestos and misuse of electricity.

 This page contains useful information as well as hints and tips about how to stay safe in your home.
-If you have any questions about health and safety, please email email@example.com and we'll always be happy to help.
+If you don't find the information you're looking for, scroll down for more help.

 Gas leaks can be serious and dangerous.
 Making sure that gas appliances are safely used and maintained is one of our top priorities.
 Every year our expert gas engineers carry out a gas safety check for you on all gas appliances in your home.
 This is required by law.

 These vital checks ensure that you are safe from faulty gas appliances, fittings and blocked flues which can put you at risk of gas leaks, fires, explosions and carbon monoxide poisoning.

 We are not responsible for safety-checking any gas appliances in your home that you own (such as a gas cooker).
 But we will visually check appliances and attached flues for you and if we think they put you or your home at risk we legally have to disconnect them from the gas supply.